Pablo Ramón: Loan to Mirandés

 On 8 August 2023, Ramón moved to Segunda División side CD Mirandés on a one-year loan deal.
 He was a regular starter during the campaign, featuring in 36 matches overall as the club avoided relegation, but suffered a knee injury in April 2024.

 Espanyol

 On 3 January 2025, after reaching the final stages of his recovery, Ramón signed a three-and-a-half-year contract with RCD Espanyol in the top tier; Real Madrid also retained 50% of his economic rights.

-Loan to Racing Santander
+Racing Santander

 On 28 August 2025, after failing to make an appearance for the Pericos, Ramón moved to second division side Racing de Santander on a one-year loan deal.
+Regularly used as the club achieved promotion to the top tier as champions, he signed a permanent three-year deal with the club on 5 August 2026.